 We also added a fountain which is something I had always wanted to do!
 It’s the Estancia fountain by Campania.
 I first saw it at a local retailer and fell in love!
 Many of the other fountains I found were so busy.
 Just full of scrolls, and lion’s heads, and floral relief details.

 The stone pathway leading from the back doors to the spa was a last minute add.
 And can I say?!
 It’s probably my absolute favorite thing we did!!
 The path adds so much charm, and of course, a lot more stone, which I love!
-But it also breaks up that very long patio, keeping it from being such a ‘sea’ of concrete.
+But it also breaks up that very long patio, keeping it from being that ‘sea’ of cement I was worried about!

 If you’ve been reading lately, then you know that I already revealed the fire pit in this post.
 We love it!
 It’s something we debated quite a bit.
 When you’re spending a lot on such a big project, it’s always a balance between splurging and saving.

 We are so thrilled with the result of our backyard and pool renovation, and I want to thank you all for following along!
 Not only here but also on Instagram.
 I started sharing videos in stories over there last year and got so much support and lots of questions – it was really fun to take you all along for the ride!

 And also a huge thank you to my sponsors who so generously donated their products to this project: